14 upcoming mega projects in Saudi Arabia we can't wait for

 Apres vibes at Trojena, a futuristic mountain resort

 Trojena, part of the supersized NEOM masterplan, is described as a destination that will ‘redefine mountain tourism.’
 The new year-round tourist destination will be divided into six districts: Gateway, Discover, Valley, Explore, Relax and Fun, all of which will offer a diverse array of activities and experiences.
 A year-round ski village will offer Apres vibes in the Saudi mountains, complete with a wide range of restaurants and shops, while hotel highlights include ‘The Bow’ – an ultra-luxury architectural masterpiece; and the Vault, a vertical village within the mountains overlooking a stunning man made freshwater lake.
+Already confirmed hotels at the destination include a 25hours Hotel and a Chedi property.
 It’s due for completion in 2026.

 Making a splash at the region’s largest water park

 Alongside the Middle East outpost of legendary theme park Six Flags, the future capital of entertainment in Saudi Arabia – Qiddiya – will also be home to the region’s largest water park.
 The Qiddiya Water Theme Park will be spread over an expansive 252,000 square metres, with a collection of 22 rides and attractions for visitors to make a splash at.
 The water park will be split into nine innovative zones each inspired by the native animals that surround Qiddya: Entry Gate, Camel Rock, Dub Grotto, Wave Wadi, the Den, Viper Canyon, Arabian Peak, the Herding Grounds and Surf Lagoon.
 For now, there’s no timeline on when we might be able to test out all the thrilling rides, but QIC has now awarded a contract to the value of SAR 2.8 billion to build the park.